Bevindo a Quinta do Barbeito

 Any skills or experience you may bring with you are a welcome bonus, certainly not an expectation.
 I only ask about skills to help in planning possible task delegations, and about previously WWOOFed farms for a character reference.
 So if you have skills that I don't, then we can discuss ways you might enjoy applying them so that others can learn from you.

-My father and I had many visits from friends and family, most of whom were completely unskilled in a farm context and yet they successfully contributed in a way that we still appreciate.
+My father and I had many visits from friends and family, most of whom were completely unskilled in a farm context and yet they successfully contributed in a way that is still appreciated.

 I try to be very, very clear about tasks.
 However, what may seem obvious to me may not be to you.
 Don't feel silly asking.
 ALWAYS ask if you are unsure about details.
 Stop working if you become unsure.
 The details DO matter.
 They matter a lot.
 You can easily and quickly destroy or kill something that has taken years to accomplish.